inoxio/ansible-role-ispconfig3/README.md

 * `roundcube_hostname`: Name of the roundcube host

 * `quota_mounts`: Is a list of all directories to be remounted for quota.
 See section "Quota".

-`certbot`: See ReadMe of Geerlinugguys [role](https://galaxy.ansible.com/geerlingguy/certbot) for further information.
-* `certbot_admin_email`: Used for Let's Encrypt's CA authorization.
-* `certbot_certs`: A list of domains for which certificates will be created.
-    * `domains`: A list of domains that get the same certificate.
-Each domain with its own certificate has to get a new `domains` entry (see example playbook).
-    * `post_hook`: (Optional) This is a list of commands that should be executed after the cert was created.
-    You should insert commands for creating soft links to the certificates for your used technologies.
-See example playbook for examples for ftp and mail.
-    * `services`: (Optional) This is a list of services that should be restarted when the cert was created.
-        * Default: `apache2`

 [**Default**](defaults/main.yml) variables: